lkilpela/minishell/README.md

 ## 🐚 About The Project

+This project is co-written by Allar K. & Lumi K.

 The MiniShell project is a hands-on initiative aimed at creating a simple, yet functional shell, similar to a lightweight bash.
 This project is an excellent opportunity to delve into the intricacies of processes and file descriptors, offering a practical learning experience in system programming and command line interface development.

 ## 🏁 Getting Started